-to: RD3.3
+to: Site specific RD3.3

-Proposed uses of subject land: Two (2), 16 storey multiple dwellings (containing 256 units), a 2-storey clubhouse for residents on an elevated platform, along with 28 ground level townhomes and associated parking areas (both covered and open parking lots) Describe the nature and extent of the amendment(s) being requested:
+Proposed uses of subject land: One 16 storey multiple dwelling (containing 256 units), along with 28 ground level townhomes and associated parking areas (both covered and open parking lots)

+Describe the nature and extent of the amendment(s) being requested:

-The amendment being requested is to permit the development of the multiple dwelling residential building.
-A site specific ZBA is being requested to allow for a building height of 50.0m, which exceeds the provision of 30.0m and to allow for a reduction in minimum lot area and to allow for a reduction in minimum lot area from 58,958 m2 to 32,964.9 m2 Please refer to the attached Planning Justification Report.
+The amendment being requested is to permit the development of the townhomes along with a multiple dwelling residential building.
+A site specific ZBA is being requested permit the proposed townhomes, as well as to allow for a building height of 54.0m, which exceeds the provision of 30.0m and to allow for no maximum gross floor area requirements in respect to the scenery loft.

+Please refer to the attached Planning Justification Report.